MRCIEU/PHESANT-MR-pheWAS-BMI/README.md

 We perform a Mendelian randomization phenome-wide association study (MR-pheWAS) of BMI, using a BMI genetic score (on the full UKB sample).

-The MR-pheWAS is performed using (PHESANT)[https://github.com/MRCIEU/PHESANT].
+The MR-pheWAS is performed using [PHESANT](https://github.com/MRCIEU/PHESANT).

 ### Analysis components

 There are 4 main steps:

-1. Data preprocessing
+1. Data preprocessing - constructing a BMI genetic risk score

 See `1-BMI-genetic-score` directory.

-2. Generating confounder file
+2. Generating confounder files to use as covariates in analyses

 See `2-confounder-files` directory.

-3. Running PHESANT
+3. Running MR-pheWAS using PHESANT

 See `3-PHESANT` directory.

-4. Follow-up analyses
+4. Follow-up analyses on nervousness/anxiety phenotypes.

 See `4-follow-up' directory.